A fun new exhibit has arrived at Scitech! Whodunit? shows how technology helps the police and scientists to solve crimes.

 There are lots of activity stations, each showcasing a forensic science such as finger-printing, chromatography, autopsies, footprints and DNA samples used to gather evidence.

 Creating an identikit on a touch screen of the suspect, using the witnesses directions “He had blue eyes”, “his hair was longer”, “his eyebrows were thinner” and so on, till you come up with an accurate likeness of the suspect.

-Examining clothing using florescent light for clues like fibres from the victim’s clothes.
+Examining clothing using fluorescent light for clues like fibres from the victim’s clothes.

 Comparing tyre prints from the crime scene against the car tyre treads of the suspects.

 Looking at an autopsy to determine how the victim died.
-There’s three full body models of the victim, intact, after the autopsy and its skeleton.
+There are three full-body models of the victim, intact, after the autopsy and its skeleton.
 By looking at bruising, bullet holes and broken bones you can try to figure out what caused the victim’s death.